albert-ntiri/guess_that_number/README.md

 - **WelcomePage**: This class uses methods inherited from the Page class to specify each widget on the Welcome Page along with its size and location.
 - **GamePage**: This class uses methods inherited from the Page class to specify each widget on the Game Page along with its size and location.
 - **FarewellPage**: This class uses methods inherited from the Page class to specify each widget on the Farewell Page along with its size and location.
-- **AppText**: This class serves as a centralized location for all of the text displayed on the application.
+- **AppText**: This class serves as a centralized location for the text displayed on the application.
 It contains a dictionary attribute with all of that text, along with methods for other classes to retrieve specific text.
 - **AppManager**: This class builds the header and all of the pages.
 It specifies the styles of the widgets, assigns those styles and the colors to different widgets, configures the buttons with their commands and text variables with their label widgets, and manages which page shows on the screen.
 - **Game**: This class operates the game from setting it up and starting it, to verifying answers and providing hints, to ending it and determining the final score.